Moyouzef/Cybersecurity-Lab-2/README.md

 * Understanding how reconnaissance supports penetration testing
 * Recognizing the importance of conducting security testing only against authorized targets

+* ### Challenges Faced During My Reconnaissance Practice

+During my Week 2 reconnaissance practice in Kali Linux, I faced a few technical challenges that gave me an opportunity to troubleshoot and improve my practical skills.

+**1. Copying the Reconnaissance Report from Kali Linux to My Host Machine** One of the main challenges I experienced was transferring my reconnaissance report from the Kali Linux virtual machine to my Mac host machine.
+Since Kali Linux was running inside VirtualBox, copying and pasting text directly between the virtual machine and the host was not working properly.
+I tried enabling the VirtualBox shared clipboard and checking the relevant settings, but the issue continued.

+This challenge helped me understand the importance of finding alternative methods for transferring files between a virtual machine and the host system.
+It also encouraged me to troubleshoot VirtualBox integration and look at other ways of exporting and accessing my reports.

+**2. `curl -I` Command Did Not Work as Expected** Another challenge was using the `curl -I` command during the reconnaissance process.
+The command did not work as expected when I attempted to retrieve the HTTP response headers from the target website.

+I had to investigate possible causes, including network connectivity, the target website's configuration, and whether the required tools and commands were functioning correctly in my Kali Linux environment.
+This helped me understand that reconnaissance tools do not always produce results immediately and that troubleshooting is an important part of penetration-testing practice.

+### What I Learned from These Challenges

+These challenges taught me that practical cybersecurity work involves more than simply running commands.
+Understanding the environment, troubleshooting errors, checking configurations, and finding alternative solutions are important skills for a penetration tester.

+Although I faced difficulties, they gave me valuable hands-on experience and increased my confidence in working with Kali Linux, VirtualBox, and reconnaissance tools.
+I look forward to building on these skills in the next stages of my internship.

 ## Conclusion

 Completing Week 2 has given me a stronger foundation in **web reconnaissance and information gathering**.